 If that’s you, try this…

-- Every goal you set needs a timeline and a deadline.
+- Every goal you set needs a deadline.

 Out of sight, out of mind.
 Don’t fall into the trap of writing out a bunch of inspiring goals, only to tuck them away in a folder until the same time next year.